UCB23TD/Project2_Crowdfunding_ETL/README.md

 ![Screenshot 2024-01-23 at 8 34 20 PM](https://github.com/bakbash/Crowdfunding_ETL/assets/148186521/e43f219d-3dad-4c8a-ade7-dfd8c07e6b24)

-## Conclusion
-The data suggests that certain categories and subcategories are more successful in crowdfunding.
-The United States, Canada, and the United Kingdom show the highest crowdfunding support.
-Project Outline
+## Project Outline
-Instructions
-The instructions for this mini project are divided into the following subsections:
 1. Create the Category and Subcategory DataFrames
-•	Extract and transform crowdfunding.xlsx data to create category and subcategory DataFrames.
+•	Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame
-•	Export DataFrames as category.csv and subcategory.csv.
+•	Export the category DataFrame as category.csv and save it to your GitHub repository.
+•	Extract and transform the crowdfunding.xlsx Excel data to create a subcategory
+•	Export the subcategory DataFrame as subcategory.csv and save it to your GitHub repository.
 2. Create the Campaign DataFrame
 •	Extract and transform crowdfunding.xlsx data to create a campaign DataFrame.
 •	Export DataFrame as campaign.csv.